- Arts and Design»

 - Crocheting with spun plarn creates a crisp and strong finished item.

-The first video shows how to spin VHS tape using a top-whirl drop spindle.
+The first video shows how to spin plarn using a sewing machine.

-The second video shows how to spin plarn on a Navajo spindle, which to me is similar to a bottom-whirl drop spindle, except that it's a lot bigger.
+The second short video shows how to spin plarn on a drop spindle.

-The third video shows how to spin yarn on a spinning wheel and to ply/combine plarn.
+The third video shows how to spin yarn on a spool yarn using an electric drill, which I think is very cool.

 Do you condition your plarn?